-There are many options for a shuttle or transfer service, and this is a great way to go especially for groups of 4 or more people.
+There are many options for a shuttle or transfer service, and this is a great way to go.
 This requires advance planning, but you can rest assured knowing the driver will be waiting for you at the airport with your name on a little sign, and your group won’t have to cram uncomfortably into a taxi!
 It will also more than likely be a cheaper option.

 CANCUN AIRPORT TO ISLA FERRY

 There are two main ferry terminals in Cancun that will take you to the island of Isla Mujeres.
 The main terminal is called Gran Puerto, on Puerto Juarez.
 This port is home to the large blue and yellow Ultra-Mar ferries.

 Ferries run from Cancun to Isla Mujeres every half-hour starting at 5:00 A.M. and go until 11:30 P.M.
 During high season (March-April), extra ferries are added to the schedule, especially on weekends.

 The fee currently is $70 pesos one way per person on Ultra-Mar.
 There is a ticket counter at the entrance where you will purchase your tickets.

 TIP: There is no discount on round-trip purchases.
 If you do purchase a round-trip ticket, make sure that you don’t lose it!